NamesMT/starter-monorepo/INIT_PROMPT.md

 (EXECUTE THIS FIRST THING UPON RECEIVING THE PROMPT, DO NOT LOAD MEMORY BANK AND PROCESS USER INPUT BEFOREHAND, IF THE MEMORY BANK IS ALREADY ACTIVE, DROP OR IGNORE THE MEMORY BANK CONTEXT)

 1. Check the current agent mode that you're running in, switch to `default` mode if possible.
-2. Identify the absolute directory path where this project resides.
-3. Search all files within the `.roo/` directory (specifically `system-prompt-*` files).
-4. Replace ALL occurrences of the hardcoded path `/home/mine/starter-monorepo` within those files with path identified in step 1.
-5. Proceed to parse and ask (if needed) for configuration values.
+2. Proceed to parse and ask (if needed) for configuration values.
-6. ONLY AFTER all steps above is done, load the Memory Bank (if present).
+3. ONLY AFTER all steps above is done, load the Memory Bank (if present).
-7. Re-read the internal rules below (e.g: `ROO EXECUTION OPTIMIZATION INSTRUCTION`, ...) and KEEP THEM IN MIND, DO NOT FORGOT ABOUT THEM, THEY ARE IMPORTANT.
+4. Re-read the internal rules below (e.g: `ROO EXECUTION OPTIMIZATION INSTRUCTION`, ...) and KEEP THEM IN MIND, DO NOT FORGOT ABOUT THEM, THEY ARE IMPORTANT.

 ### ROO EXECUTION OPTIMIZATION: